jmrphy/media_civil_war/media_civil_war.md

 Current research on the relationship between mass media and civil war onset is puzzling for two reasons.
+From Rwanda and Yugoslavia in the early 1990s to Libya and Syria in 2011, civil wars often involve the use of mass media for belligerent purposes (@Hubbard:2014ux;
+@Kirkpatrick:5QZPVGlb; @Anonymous:zzzAKRQE; @Simons:2002ug].
+While some
+scholars argue that mass media play a causal role in the outbreak of civil wars
+[@brass1997theft; @DesForges:1999tk; @GagnonJr:1994fb; @Kellow:1998kv; @Metzl:1997fs; @tambiah1996leveling],
-From Rwanda and Yugoslavia in the early 1990s to Libya and Syria in 2011, civil wars often involve the use of mass media for belligerent purposes.
-While this has led some scholars to argue that mass media play a unique causal role in the outbreak of civil wars (CITE), others have argued that the effect of mass media has been overstated (CITE).
-To make the puzzle even more acute, the most systematic quantitative evidence to date suggests that mass media decreases the likelihood of civil war onset [@Camber:2013ul].
+others have argued that the negative effects of mass media have been overstated [@Paluck:2009dk; @ @Straus:2007fb].
+Making the puzzle even more acute, the most systematic evidence to date suggests that mass media induce satisfaction with the status quo [@Kern:2009fp] and decrease the likelihood of civil war onset [@Camber:2013ul].
 Yet, as Figure 1 starkly illustrates, at the global level the exponential increase in mass media beginning in the 1950s coincides with a similarly dramatic increase in civil wars at the global level.
 While the global